chrishoina/db-tools-docs/ordsDevelopersGuide/chapter6/notes.md

 #### 8.1.2.2 Description

 This procedure deletes an existing JWT Profile.
-JWT bearer tokens will no longer be accepted when authorizing requests to those protected resources.
+Once a JWT profile has been deleted, JWT bearer tokens will no longer be accepted when authorizing requests to those protected resources.

 #### 8.1.2.3 Usage notes